brysonm96/CSE-212/Data Structures Tutorial/set.md

 Remove name 2.
 Done 3.
 Enter your choice: 1
-Enter the name to add to your set: matthew matthew was added
+Enter the name to add to your set: sara sara was added

-Names: {sarah}
+Names: {sara}
 Add name 1.
 Remove name 2.
 Done 3.